If your child has appendicitis, a surgery could fix it.

 - Developing a leak into the abdominal cavity

-Appendicitis is where the appendix becomes inflamed.
+Appendicitis is a common condition where the appendix becomes inflamed.
 Surgery is the only dependable way to prevent the life-threatening risk of the appendix bursting and spreading infection throughout the abdomen.
 To find out more, call us on 0808 101 0337.

 Speak to us today about how to get referred for this treatment.
 Meet with a consultant of your choice, with appointments usually available within 48 hours.